Why you should know about the Stockdale Paradox

 First up I want to define paradox - because it's so easy to fling words about without clarity on the definition and what we mean when a phrase is used (I got into real trouble with using the word 'widget' recently - long story and won't be making any email topic soon).
 A paradox 'is a seemingly absurd or contradictory statement or proposition which when investigated may prove to be well founded or true.'
 I love the balance and duality and grey areas that come with our work so how we manage these is something that gets me quite inspired.

-The Stockdale Paradox is a phrase that was coined in Jim Stewart's book Good to Great and is named for Admiral Stockdale and his thoughts and conversations on his time as a prisoner or war.
+The Stockdale Paradox is a phrase that was coined in Jim Collin's book Good to Great and is named for Admiral Stockdale and his thoughts and conversations during his time as a prisoner of war.
 The main idea is that you need to balance realism with optimism.
 The most frequently cited quote and overarching description is

 "You must never confuse faith that you will prevail in the end—which you can never afford to lose—with the discipline to confront the most brutal facts of your current reality, whatever they might be."